Getting a Divorce in South Florida

 “Some people come in really hoping the legal system will change their spouse or right an injustice they’ve experienced,” says Odette Marie Bendeck, a family law attorney at Fisher & Bendeck in West Palm Beach, Florida.

 “The emotional overload a party may be experiencing as a divorce begins and progresses can make it painful to hear the ‘reality check.’”

-It’s important, Bendeck adds, to find a lawyer who is not only capable but with whom you have a relationship fit and feel comfortable talking honestly.
+It’s important, Bendeck adds, to find a divorce lawyer who is not only capable but with whom you have an attorney-client relationship that fits and feels comfortable.